rybandrei2014/obstacle_processor/README.md

 ### License
 MIT
 ### Citation
-If you use the repo in personal projects, research, please cite it as follows:
+If you use the repo in personal project or research, please cite it as follows:

 **RYBIN, A. Detekce překážek za použití kamerového 3D skeneru.
 Brno: Vysoké učení technické v Brně, Fakulta strojního inženýrství, 2018.**

 Copyright © 2017 Andrei Rybin